Mazur-Piotr/COVID-19-Portfolio_Project/README.md

 Dataset Source: OurWorldinData
 https://ourworldindata.org/covid-deaths

-Dataset consists of the global data on confirmed COVID-19 deaths and vaccinations.
+The dataset consists of the global data on confirmed COVID-19 deaths and vaccinations.

 ## Skills Utilized
 - Joins